englercj/englercj.github.io/_posts/2016-23-07-why-I-left-pixi.md

 and I wish the best for the future of Pixi.js.

-If anyone is interested I'll be experimenting with a new renderer I've code named "Fay": https://github.com/englercj/fay.
+If anyone is interested I'll be experimenting with a new renderer I've code named "Fae": https://github.com/englercj/fae.
 It is a pure ES6, WebGL-focused renderer.
 I also have some other projects I'd be willing to talk about as they get further along.